 Through rigorous coursework, the MS in Psychology with an Emphasis in Human Factors Psychology program teaches advanced skills that can be immediately applied to the workplace.
 Some of the core competencies presented in this program are:

 - Differentiating among current perspectives and theories in psychology

 - Interpreting psychological phenomena using scientific reasoning

-- Demonstrating the practical application of human factors theories and principles
+- Demonstrating the practical application of principles of human factors psychology

 - Understanding the way in which humans receive and process information through visual and auditory senses

-The human factors psychology graduate program prepares students to succeed across a diverse range of fields and industries.
-Graduates may pursue work in government agencies, the armed forces, universities, research facilities or private corporations.
+The master’s degree in psychology with human factors psychology emphasis can prepare students for a diverse range of fields and industries.
+Graduates may pursue work in:

-Human factors psychology specialists often work in a consulting position.
+Human factors psychology specialists may choose to work in consulting positions.
 Some of the work they may perform can include designing or improving upon navigation systems, consumer products, tools, motor vehicles, military equipment and office technology.
 The objective is to make everyday life safer and more productive for people by enhancing the interaction between humans and technology.